panzerdp/dmitripavlutin.com/content/posts/083-compare-objects/index.md

 ---
 title: "How to Compare Objects in JavaScript"
-description: "How to compare objects in JavaScript: referential, manual, shallow and deep equality."
+description: "How to compare objects in JavaScript: referential, manual, shallow, and deep equality."
 published: "2020-06-08T08:00Z"
 modified: "2023-01-28"
 thumbnail: "./images/cover-3.png"